 UX design courses can help you learn user research, wireframing, prototyping, and usability testing.
 You can build skills in creating user personas, conducting A/B testing, and designing intuitive interfaces.
 Many courses introduce tools like Sketch, Figma, and Adobe XD, that support creating and refining designs, allowing you to apply your skills in real projects.
 You'll also explore accessibility principles and interaction design, ensuring your work meets diverse user needs.

-Skills you'll gain: Responsive Web Design, Storyboarding, Wireframing, User Experience Design, UI/UX Research, Usability Testing, Information Architecture, Presentations, User Research, Figma (Design Software), Design Reviews, Persona (User Experience), Web Content Accessibility Guidelines, User Story, Data Ethics, User Centered Design, Usability, Mockups, Interviewing Skills, Professional Development
+Skills you'll gain: Responsive Web Design, Storyboarding, Wireframing, User Experience Design, UI/UX Research, Usability Testing, Information Architecture, Presentations, User Research, Web Design, Figma (Design Software), Design Reviews, Web Content Accessibility Guidelines, User Story, Data Ethics, User Centered Design, Usability, Persona (User Experience), Interviewing Skills, Applicant Tracking Systems

 Build toward a degree